windowsrefund/grayscale-theme/README.md

 Although many reasonable defaults are provided "out of the box", I have personally chosen to just delete them and suggest you do the same.
 In other words, only bind what you intend to actually use.

-Here are the suggested bindings for the main window:
+Here are the suggested bindings for the main window

 | Menu/Action               | Binding | Mnemonic or additional notes                                                   |
 | :------------------------ | :-----: | :----------------------------------------------------------------------------- |